m3au/meows/index.md

 meows.space operates as a standalone web application without requiring browser extensions or plugins.
 This design decision simplifies deployment and reduces maintenance overhead while ensuring broad compatibility across browsers and platforms.
 The system maintains its own command history and state management, independent of browser history or bookmark systems.

-Future versions may implement optional browser integrations, such as bookmark synchronization or browser extension features, but these remain supplementary rather than core requirements.
+The system can be extended through optional browser integrations, such as bookmark synchronization or browser extension features, which remain supplementary rather than core requirements.
 This approach maintains the system's independence while allowing for enhanced functionality for users who desire deeper browser integration.

 ### External Services